ogamespec/ogame-opensource/README.md

 This is revived OGame v 0.84 with old design.

+Need help with installation?
+Ask the community for help.
 Discord: https://discord.gg/xpCV3McAj2

 **!!!
 All trademarks and copyrighted materials are belongs to OGame respective owners - Gameforge 4D GmbH !!!**